We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 Successful interventions can change lives for the better.
 We hope that the stories of success ...

-Every year, the ICIMOD Mountain Prize is awarded to an individual, organization, or private sector entity based in the Hindu Kush Himalaya (HKH) or beyond, for outstanding efforts in enabling sustainable and resilient mountain development in the HKH region to benefit the environment as well as communities—particularly the poor, the youth, and women.
+Every year, the ICIMOD Mountain Prize is awarded to an individual, organization, or private sector entity based in the HKH or beyond, for outstanding efforts in enabling sustainable and resilient mountain development in the region to benefit the environment as well as communities—particularly the poor, the youth, and women.
 This year’s award was shared by two winners – Didar Ali, from Pakistan for his personal contributions to mountain communities, and The Chittagong Hill Tracts Development Board (CHTDB) of Bangladesh.
-The winners of the 2019 Mountain Prize were announced on 5 December in Kathmandu.
+The winners of the 2019 ICIMOD Mountain Prize were announced on 5 December in Kathmandu.

 3 mins Read